The New York City Board

 of Education Retirement System (BERS) was founded on August 1, 1921 to provide retirement

-benefits for civil service employees permanently employed by the City and School District
+benefits for civil service employees permanently employed by the City and School

-employees of the Department of Education (DOE) and other covered employers
+and part-time employees of the Department of Education (DOE) and other covered employers

-BERS is one of the largest multi-employer, multi-tiered retirement systems in the United
+BERS is one of the largest multi-employer, multi-tiered retirement systems in the

-currently provides retirement benefits to members in five (5) tiers.
+BERS currently provides retirement benefits to members in five (5) tiers.
 The Retirement

 System benefits exist to provide financial security for our members and their beneficiaries